COMP 3020 Social Web Analytics

 Level Undergraduate Level 3 subject

-MATH 1003 Biometry
+MATH 1003 Biometry OR

-MATH 1030 Statistics for Business
+(MATH 1030 Statistics for Business AND

-MATH 2006 Experimental Design and Analysis AND
+(MATH 2006 Experimental Design and Analysis AND

-COMP 1013 Analytics Programming
+COMP 1013 MATH 1002 Analytics Programming)

 Co-requisite(s) For students enrolled in courses 3769 Bachelor of Data Science or 3770 Bachelor of Applied Data Science

-MATH 1033 Thinking About Data
+COMP 1014 Thinking About Data

 Assumed Knowledge